g0v-it/data-budget/sdaas/gateways/README.md

 This directory contains the gateways that transform the raw data provided by the Italian government (BDAP catalog) into linked data compliant with g0v-ap ontology:

+Gateways are simple stand-alone php7 scripts that read a csv stream row by row from STDIN and write RDF turtle  compliant with  [g0v financial report application profile](https://github.com/g0v-it/ontologies/tree/master/fr-ap):

-Gateways are simple stand-alone php7 scripts that read a csv stream row by row from STDIN and write RDF turtle statements on STDOUT.
+Gateways are simple stand-alone php7 scripts that read a csv stream row by row from STDIN and write RDF turtle statements on STDOUT. statements on STDOUT.

 The bdap gateway requires as a mandatory parameters an id of a dataset define in https://bdap-opendata.mef.gov.it/SpodCkanApi/api/1/rest/dataset/ and requires a csv input